SatDump/SatDump.Docs/pipelines.rst

 -  ``meteor_m2_lrpt``: METEOR M2 LRPT 72k

+   -  ``satellite_number``: If specified, overrides automatic satellite dection, and treats the data as the specified satellite.
+Valid options: "M2", "M2-2", "M2-3", or "M2-4".
    -  ``fill_missing``: Fills in black lines caused by signal drop-outs or interference
    -  ``max_fill_lines``:  Maximum contiguous lines to correct.
 Default is 50